Kamala Harris: Timeline & Major Facts

 Political Party: Democratic Party

-Most famous for: Running mate for 2020 Democratic Presidential Candidate Joe Biden; First female African-American Attorney General in the State of California; First African American to serve as a running mate for a major political party in America
+Most famous for: America’s first female and first African-American vice president; Running mate for 2020 Democratic Presidential Candidate Joe Biden; First female African-American Attorney General in the State of California; First African American to serve as a running mate for a major political party in America

 Kamala Harris: Timeline